-The Water Division maintains 37 miles of water main, two water storage towers, and two treatment plants which combined treat and pump 5.28 millions Gallons Per Day (GPD) of water to City residents and businesses.
+The Water Division maintains 60 miles of water main, three water storage facilities, and two treatment plants, which has a combined capacity to treat and pump 5.28 millions Gallons Per Day (GPD) of water to City residents and businesses.
 An average of 1.4 million GPD are pumped.
 The plants also serve several residential and business customers in portions of neighboring Brighton, Genoa, and Hamburg Townships per established intergovernmental agreements.
-The Water Division is also responsible for making new water service taps/connections and related repairs.
-It provides water to 3,108 separate billing accounts (residential and/or business combined), 650 fire hydrants, and approximately 1,500 valves.
+The Water Division is also responsible for the inspection of new water service taps/connections.
+It provides water to 4,000 separate billing accounts (residential and/or business combined), 650 fire hydrants, and approximately 1,500 valves.

 The Wastewater Division maintains over 50 miles of sewer lines (which includes 45 miles of gravity sanitary sewer mains

 and 8 miles of sanitary sewer force mains), 13 pumping stations and a treatment plant which receives and treats 1.4 million gallons of waste sewage daily from City residents and businesses.
 Like the water plants, it also serves several residential and business customers outside of the City, per established intergovernmental agreements.
 The Sewer Division provides sewer services to 2,992 separate billing accounts.